reidmorrison/rocketjob/README.md

 servers.
 We also had to store actual job data in a separate MySQL database since it would not fit in memory on the `redis` server.

-`RocketJob` was created out of necessity due to constant support.
+`rocketjob` was created out of necessity due to constant support.
 End-users were constantly contacting the development team to ask on the status of "hung" or "in-complete" jobs, as part of our DevOps role.